adi555j/ScreenCapture-Demo/README.md

 * Launch the app on a Lollipop device or emulator.
 * On devices with display widths under 720dp, tap the Show Log button to show the sample's log.
 * Tap the start button to start capturing the screen and displaying it in the ScreenCaptureFragment's SurfaceView.
+* Saves videos in the root of your storage.

 ## Build Requirements